jquery/jquery/README.md

 As a special case, you may also replace the full jQuery `selector` module by using a special flag `grunt custom:-selector`.

-- **selector-full**: The full jQuery selector engine.
+- **selector**: The full jQuery selector engine.
 When this module is excluded, it is replaced by a rudimentary selector engine based on the browser's `querySelectorAll` method that does not support jQuery selector extensions or enhanced semantics.
 See the [selector-native.js](https://github.com/jquery/jquery/blob/main/src/selector-native.js) file for details.

-For backwards compatibility purposes, the name `sizzle` is recognized as the alias for `selector-full`.
+For backwards compatibility purposes, the name `sizzle` is recognized as the alias for `selector`.

 *Note*: Excluding the full `selector` module will also exclude all jQuery selector extensions (such as `effects/animatedSelector` and `css/hiddenVisibleSelectors`).